boldingd/EclipsePhaseContent/HumbleBeginnings.md

 > \[ \@Bauble attached files: _XP_recordings_, _comms_records_ \]
 >
 > **Plasmage**: For the record, I could see the package over the tac-net.
-> It looked like it was smart-matter, probably self-healing, probably with immunogenic capabilities — the kind of thing that could conceal who-knows-what capabilities.
+> It looked like it was smart-matter, probably self-healing, probably with immunogenic capabilities — the kind of thing that could have who-knows-what capabilities.
-> I've seen \@anarcat rig up that kind of thing, and he usually also fits 'em with sensors that detect if you're scanning them with radar or terrahertz, and explosives if you detect imaging or a case-breach.
+> Me and \@anarcat have rigged up that kind of thing, and we usually also fit 'em with sensors that detect if they're being scanned with radar or terrahertz, and explosives in case of a breach.
 > So we decided not to fuck with it!
 >
 > Also, I was keeping an eye on \@Bauble's telemetry; immunogenics, infosec and psych-scan all stayed clean.
-> We lost contact with her in the burrow, but scans and records matched up when she came out — and I don't fuck around with that kind of thing, I went through her systems and ego *thoroughly*, there wasn't a synapose out of place in her connectome.
+> We lost contact with her in the burrow, but scans and records matched up when she came out — and I don't fuck around with that kind of thing, I went through her systems and ego *thoroughly* and there wasn't a synapse out of place.

 ### Chateau Montgolfier